Hey Kids (Start Here)

 With some coaxing.

-Hermann lifts his hand from the rail, sweeping it up in wave of helpless skepticism, which he realizes is a strange blend of his own critical thought and Newton’s propensity to punctuate his inner monologue with gesticulations.
+Hermann lifts his hand from the rail, sweeping it up in a wave of helpless skepticism, which he realizes is a strange blend of his own critical thought and Newton’s propensity to punctuate his inner monologue with gesticulations.

 Soon, he’ll be talking to himself.